You are here

 Clothing should be culturally appropriate to your study abroad destination.
-Inappropriate attire is not only inconsiderate to the host culture, but you will also feel awkward and attract unwanted attention.
-To plan your clothing needs, check with the host country program and guidebooks for advice.
+Inappropriate attire is not only inconsiderate to the host culture, but you could also feel awkward and attract unwanted attention.
+To plan your clothing needs, check with the host country program provider, and guidebooks for advice.
 When in doubt, dress nicer and more conservatively.
-On UMD short-term programs, the program leader is an excellent source of advice.
+On UMD Faculty-led short-term programs, the program leader is an excellent source of advice.

 There may be instances where you will need to wear something a little dressier.
 For men, this means wearing a good pair of slacks, a dress shirt, and dress shoes.
 Ties are not usually required, but it's a good idea to bring one with you anyway.
 Women generally wear skirts or dress slacks and a nice top.
-Plan to bring one nice outfit.
+Plan to bring one, nice outfit.

 For information regarding bringing medication abroad, see the Health Information page.

 Verify the voltage and frequency used in the country you are studying in, and purchase a converter before leaving.
 The U.S. uses 100-127 V at 60 Hz, but many other countries use 220-240 V at 50 Hz.
-You must a converter for electrical appliances such as a curling iron, hairdryer, etc. Some items may be able to automatically convert the voltage and frequency.
+You must use a converter for electrical appliances such as a curling iron, hairdryer, etc. Some items may be able to automatically convert the voltage and frequency.
 Check the owner’s manual or the device specification label.

 In many countries, plugs are different than those used in the U.S. (type A and B).
 To plug items into a socket, a plug adaptor will also be necessary.
 Adaptors can be purchased individually or in a travel package.
-Oftentimes these travel packages also contain converters.
+Oftentimes, these travel packages also contain converters.
 These are available at stores selling electronics or at specialized travel shops and should be purchased prior to leaving the U.S. Alternatively, you may wish to purchase electric appliances once abroad.
-Even when utilizing a converter, some appliances such as curling irons and hair dryers do not work efficiently.
+Even when using a converter, some appliances such as curling irons and hair dryers do not work efficiently.

 U.S. cell phones typically do not work abroad, unless they are unlocked and the sim card can be changed out.
 Cell phones can be purchased or leased abroad, and past participants have found them extremely useful.
 Check with your cell phone provider for options while abroad.
 U.S. domestic calling cards will not work when calling from foreign countries.
 Check with the provider to find out more information before purchasing.
-Keep in contact with family back home using free internet applications such as Skype, What's App, or Google Hangouts.
+Keep in contact with family back home using free internet applications such as Skype, Facebook, What's App, Marco Polo, FaceTime, or Google Hangouts.

 Computers & Devices

 Many students have found laptops, tablets, or smartphones useful.
-Keep in mind you may need adaptors and converters in order to recharge your devices.
+Keep in mind you may need adaptors and converters in order to charge your devices.
 Check ahead to find out what sort of computer and internet access you will have while abroad.